chapel-lang/chapel/doc/release/platforms/macosx.rst

 ========================

-By and large, Chapel can be used on a Macintosh running OS X just like any other platform -- refer to the top-level README file for general instructions on building and using Chapel.
+By and large, Chapel can be used on a Macintosh running OS X just like any other platform -- refer to the :ref:`chapelhome-quickstart` on building and using Chapel.

 For Macintosh developers, there is an Xcode project file located in